realm/realm-swift-samples/InAppPurchasesAtlasAppServices/README.md

 1. Copy your [Atlas App ID](https://www.mongodb.com/docs/atlas/app-services/reference/find-your-project-or-app-id/#std-label-find-your-app-id) from the App Services UI.
 2. Paste the copied ID as the value of the existing variable `appRealm` to `FoodieFolio/Managers/AuthenticationManager.swift`.
 3. You can use the `App Services app` directory as an example for fetching the content of the recipes into your Atlas database.
+As an alternative, you can use this app and import it to your own App Services app doing the following:
+3.1.
+Create an App Services app following the steps provided in the above section.
+3.2.
+Rename the main directory from `App Services app` to the name of the app that you have created in App Services.
+3.3.
+Modify the parameters `clusterName`, `app_id` and `name` from the config files within the directory so it matches your own.
+3.4.
+Import the app using the command `app services push --remote="your_app_id"` from the [App Services CLI](https://www.mongodb.com/docs/atlas/app-services/cli/#installation)
-3. Run the example.
+4. Run the example.